 Note: Students have the opportunity to repeat any course to obtain a higher grade, whereupon only the higher grade is applied to their cumulative GPA.
 Each grade received is documented on the student's transcript.
 Other Designated Grades P = Pass.
 This is a legitimate grade in a Pass/Fail course (Pass/Fail course grades are not calculated into the GPA).
 F = Failure (no grade points; F=0).
 No credit will be given except by successfully repeating the failed course at the University.
 If such repetition is successful, the failure remains on the student's permanent record but is not calculated into the GPA.
 W = Withdrew.
 This is registered after the second week of classes and up to the end of the sixth week (Note: Withdrawal during the first two weeks of a fall or spring semester course is not registered on the student's transcript).
 WP = Withdrew Passing.
 After the sixth week of classes and up to the eleventh week, the grade of 'WP' is assigned on the student's permanent record upon withdrawal from a course, provided the student was passing the course at the time of withdrawal.
 WF = Withdrew Failing.
 This grade is assigned when the student is failing the course at the time of withdrawal.
 (See note under "WP").
 WP/WF grades are not computed into the GPA.
 Note: A student may withdraw from a course between the seventh and eleventh week with a WP or WF grade only because of severe extenuating circumstances beyond the student's control and if approval is granted by the University Registrar or his/her designate (The required form and procedures are available in the Office of the Registrar).
 No course withdrawals are permitted after the end of the eleventh week in a semester.
 INC = Incomplete.
 This indicates a temporary delay of the assignment of a grade when failure to complete the course has been caused by extenuating circumstances beyond the student's control.
 It normally occurs after the end of the eleventh week of the semester, and only when the majority of the course work has been completed (The required form and procedures are available in the Office of the Registrar).
 Academic Standing The levels of academic standing for students at Trinity Western University include First Class, Second Class, Average Class, Below Average Class, and Failure.
-A student's academic standing is determined by cumulative grade point average: - First Class standing indicates a cumulative grade point average between 3.70 and 4.30 - Second Class standing indicates a cumulative grade point average between 2.70 and 3.69 - Average Class standing indicates a cumulative grade point average between 1.70 and 2.69 - Below Average Class standing indicates a cumulative grade point average between 0.70 and 1.69 - Failure indicates a cumulative grade point average between 0.00 and 0.69 Academic Policies Academic Freedom Trinity Western University recognizes that academic freedom, though varyingly defined, is an essential ingredient in an effective university program.
-Jesus Christ taught the importance of a high regard for integrity, truth, and freedom.
-He saw His role as, in part, setting people free from bondage to ignorance, fear, evil, and material things while providing the ultimate definition of truth.
-Accordingly, Trinity Western University maintains that arbitrary indoctrination and simplistic, prefabricated answers to questions are incompatible with a Christian respect for truth, a Christian understanding of human dignity and freedom, and quality Christian educational techniques and objectives.
-On the other hand, Trinity Western University rejects as incompatible with human nature and revelational theism a definition of academic freedom which arbitrarily and exclusively requires pluralism without commitment, denies the existence of any fixed points of reference, maximizes the quest for truth to the extent of assuming it is never knowable, and implies an absolute freedom from moral and religious responsibility to its community.
-Rather, for itself, Trinity Western University is committed to academic freedom in teaching and investigation from a stated perspective, i.e., within parameters consistent with the confessional basis of the constituency to which the University is responsible, but practiced in an environment of free inquiry and discussion and of encouragement to integrity in research.
-Students also have freedom to inquire, right of access to the broad spectrum of representative information in each discipline, and assurance of a reasonable attempt at a fair and balanced presentation and evaluation of all material by their instructors.
-Truth does not fear honest investigation.
-Trinity Western University's Statement on Academic Integrity Trinity Western University aspires to achieve excellence in the scholarly activities of teaching, discovering, preserving and applying knowledge.
-These goals require an adherence to high standards of academic integrity; consistent with the values of honesty, trust, fairness, respect, responsibility, and courage, upheld by the International Center for Academic Integrity [http://www.academicintegrity.org/icai/home.ph p].
-In keeping with the university's founding documents and its Christian ethos, the University regards these qualities as being of the utmost importance.
-The University is a key constituent of the broader academic community and has a responsibility to prepare students to be global citizens, role models and leaders.
-Trinity Western University takes academic integrity very seriously, since it is the basis for the reputation of the university and for its foundation of Christian high-quality education.
-The University values success as found in perseverance, learning from one's mistakes, acting responsibly, and respecting others.
-The academic environment at Trinity Western University strives to be an open and honest learning environment in which all relationships are marked by genuine inquiry, civility and non-violence.
-The University expects students, staff and faculty to exhibit humility and integrity in all academic endeavours.
-All members of the TWU community are responsible to honour the highest standards of academic conduct and behave in a manner that does not denigrate the unique Christian mission of the University or harm the interests of members of the larger academic and non-academic communities.
-Many of these principles and expectations are further discussed in the university policies linked below: Academic Freedom\ Integrity in Scholarship & Research Academic Misconduct (see the following section) Conflict of Interest Animal Care Biosafety & Biosecurity Research Ethics (involving human subjects) Intellectual Property policy \This policy is currently under revision and review by the University Senate.
-Academic Misconduct One of the core values of Trinity Western University is the integration of high standards of personal, moral, and spiritual integrity with academic excellence.
-As such, the University considers it a serious offence when an individual knowingly acts, or fails to act, in a manner to gain unearned academic credit.
-It is the student's responsibility to inform him or herself as to what constitutes academic misconduct, and to address any questions to the individual professors with whom he or she is dealing.
-It is the instructor's responsibility to confront any student who, in the instructor's judgment, has committed an act of academic misconduct.
-The penalty for an act of academic misconduct will be assigned according to procedures listed below.
-The University does not record acts of academic misconduct on student transcripts, but does keep a permanent record of such acts for internal purposes.
-Definition of Terms Academic Misconduct: to act in a manner in order to gain unearned academic credit.
-Examples of academic misconduct include, but are not limited to: - Plagiarism (see below) - Cheating on examinations, tests, etc.
+A student's academic standing is determined by cumulative grade point average: - First Class standing indicates a cumulative grade point average between 3.70 and 4.30 - Second Class standing indicates a cumulative grade point average between 2.70 and 3.69 - Average Class standing indicates a cumulative grade point average between 1.70 and 2.69 - Below Average Class standing indicates a cumulative grade point average between 0.70 and 1.69 - Failure indicates a cumulative grade point average between 0.00 and 0.69 Academic Policies Academic Freedom at Trinity Western University With our charter, mission, and identity as a Christian university, Trinity Western University is committed to academic freedom, affirming and supporting it as defined and described in the statements of Universities Canada and the Tri-Council Agencies as provided in full below.
+Statement on Academic Freedom Universities Canada (25 October 2011; online at www.univcan.ca/media-room/media-releases/statement-on-academic-freedom, accessed 24 October 2017) What is academic freedom?